Measure by measure

 I remember my father withholding certain things from me because of his expectation that I would misuse or abuse those things.
 He saw a track record in my past, and he made present and future decisions based on that track record.
 He also saw whether I trusted his judgment and whether I desired to be obedient and respectful toward him.
 This was not about how much I loved my father, how much I felt that emotion, but it was about how I behaved according to those feelings.
 He wanted my love for him to manifest itself in obedience, respect, an appreciation for all he did for me, and an appreciation for the treasures he gave me.
 When I did not meet those expectations, I could not expect to receive.
 My decisions and my behavior naturally resulted in what I would or would not receive from my father.
 There would be fruit from my works, but the question was the type of fruit based on the type of works.

 We see here that the way we live these lives brings us a future that is measured against this life.
 Those who love the Lord and have a sincere desire to be with him will obey him and live according to his precepts.
 The result of that kind of life is eternity with him.
 That reward comes when the words and the feelings manifest themselves through the works.
 That is the proof.
-Some may say that they love the Lord and may feel some kind of affection for him but do not live according to his ways.
+Some might say that they love the Lord and feel some kind of affection for him but do not live according to his ways.
 They continue to live for themselves by their own standards and to their own ends.
 What will result for them will not be good.
-Their lives will bear fruit, but that fruit will be sour, dry and rotted.
+Their lives will bear fruit, but that fruit will be sour, dry, and rotted.
 Their lives will bear the fruit of death.
 The Lord measures it all and gives according to what He sees.
 If we want the prize and the rewards and the crown and eternity, we must live now as people who really desire those things.
 The Lord can see who honestly lives up to that standard and who honestly wants him.

 So many aspects of our faith are not merely black and white.
 We might all be equal in his sight, but that does not mean that we receive in equal measure.
 It is for the Lord to judge us as we judge others.
 It is for the Lord to distribute faith as He sees fit.
 It is for the Lord to distribute grace as He sees fit.
 It is for the Lord to reward us based on our works as He sees fit.
 It is for the Lord to decide if we have the faith necessary to cause him to move in response to prayer.
 When the Lord’s measure is based on us, we certainly should be concerned regarding whether we measure up.
 Let us seek to meet his standards.
 Let us pursue him with honest hearts, and let that true pursuit manifest itself in the works we produce and the way we live.
 There is a reward waiting for all who follow his ways.
 If our reward is a measure of how we manage these lives, we should desire to manage them as well as we can.